Stichting-CROW/ontology-alignment/docs/whitepaper/pages/A-alignment.md

 There is a whole [scientific community](http://www.ontologymatching.org/) about [=ontology matching=].
 For this best practices the most important components are selected to create a practical implementation.

 > DEF
 > An <dfn data-lt="ontologies">Ontology</dfn> typically provides a model describing a domain of interest and a specification of the meaning of terms in that domain.
 Depending on the precision, the [=ontology=] encompasses several data and conceptual models, including, sets of terms, classifications, thesauri, the properties (attributes) that can be used to describe the entities, and the relationships between those things.
-An [=ontology=] does not contain actual data about instances of entities.
+An [=ontology=] does not (usually) contain actual data about instances of entities.

 > DEF
 > <dfn data-lt="matching">Ontology matching</dfn> is the process of finding correspondences between semantically related entities of different ontologies.
 These correspondences may stand for equivalence as well as other relations, such as consequence, subsumption, or disjointness, between [=ontology=] entities. [=Ontology=] entities, in turn, usually denote the named entities of ontologies, such as classes, properties or individuals.
 However, these entities may also be more complex expressions, such as formulas, concept definitions, queries or term building expressions.[=ontology matching=] results, called an [=ontology alignment=], can thus express with various degrees of precision the relations between the[=ontologies=]under consideration. [=Alignments=] can be used for various tasks, such as [=ontology=]merging, query answering, data translation or for browsing the semantic web.